What causes fear of flying?

 Every fearful flyer is unique, but here’s a little more on the psychology of panic, including what can cause aerophobia.
 By understanding more about the causes, you can develop a plan to tackle it.

-One of the most common reasons for developing a fear of flying is through a single traumatic event.
+One of the most common reasons for developing a fear of flying is through a single traumatic event

 It could be a rough landing, a turbulent flight, a medical emergency, long delay on the runway, or something else.
-In some cases, even watching someone else panic on a plane can be enough to get you to develop a fer of flying.
+In some cases, even watching someone else panic on a plane can be enough to get you to develop a fear of flying.

 An initially neutral event (flying) becomes associated with a traumatic response (panic, fear), and the brain learns to fear the situation, even if no danger is present.